beansai/beans-tutorials/matrix/time-matrix/README.md

 GET {{baseURL}}/enterprise/v1/dro/time_matrix/{{requestId}}
 ```

-Then, we will get a 9x9 matrix with the requestId "time-matrix-A2001" with a <b>referencedCells</b> in "stat" field.
+Then, we will get a 9x9 matrix and field <b>referencedCells</b> in "stat" with the requestId "time-matrix-A2001"

 **Response**